 It is impossible to tell with certainty what the dog will look like when it is a mixed breed.
 What we do know is that this breed is more likely to have the face of the Pitbull, with a broad head and a short muzzle.
 As for coloring, this breed comes in a variety of colors: black, white, brown, tan, gray and fawn.

 Given that both the Pitbull and German Shepherd have strong physiques, it is not surprising that this mixed breed does too.
-Fully grown, these dogs are large, weighing between 65-85 lbs (29 - 38 kgs), so it is important that you have her under control.
+Fully grown, these dogs are large, as mentioned in the first paragraph their average weight between 65-85 lbs (29 – 38 kgs), so it is important that you have her under control.
 You can do this by properly training and socializing her.

 2. What characteristics can I expect?